camoverride/emotion-detector/README.md

 ### App Development

+- [ ] Don't resize entire webcam image.
+Instead, sample a square from the middle of the image.
+This will prevent distortion from resizing!
 - [ ] Currently, I have a server deployed with docker/kubernetes on GCP.
 It is HTTP, not HTTPS, so the webcam doesn't work (Chrome blocks `getMediaDevices` from HTTP connections).
 To get around this, I put an exception for my app in chrome's firewall: https://stackoverflow.com/questions/34197653/getusermedia-in-chrome-47-without-using-https
 - [ ] create actual tests
 - [ ] Replace flask_sockets with the real deal: https://cloud.google.com/appengine/docs/flexible/python/using-websockets-and-session-affinity